 You often work from home and you attend your classes just twice a week.
 But a lunch out is an everyday must!
 In this case you’ll like to stay as close to all the food and party places as possible.
 If so, better not to search for offers on the most vibrant streets of the city.
 Such places are great for a party, but not to live long-term.

 A street nearby will be much quieter (and cheaper), but still close enough.
 For information search Facebook groups and/or ask the locals.
 They’ll advise you way better than any tourist guide.

 Well, here the main problem will be a parking spot.
 Searching for a free spot every single evening after going home can be frustrating.
 And we all know it’s a city center issue.

 Buildings in the city center rarely have dedicated parking spots, and many streets are only paid parking.
 If so, ask in the city hall about parking permits for city residents.
 In many cities they can park for free.
-In Katowice, for example, as a resident with permanent residency, you can select two streets where you can park for 50 zł per quarter.
+In Katowice, for example, as a resident with permanent residency, you can get the citizen parking card and you can park anywhere in the parking zone for 50 PLN per quarter.

 - You’ve got your own particular needs.